elishagretton/Modelling-Biological-Switches/README.md

 # Modelling Biological Switches using Differential Equations

-During my integrated Masters in Mathematics, I completed a year-long research project, dedicated to the Mathematical Modelling behind Biological Switches.
-You may be thinking **What is a biological switch?** Why are they important to biological processes?
-And how do you use mathematics to create these accurate models?
+During my integrated Masters in Mathematics at the University of Sheffield, I completed a year-long research project.
+My project was dedicated to the mathematical modelling behind biological switches.
+You may be thinking
+* What is a biological switch?
+* Why are they important to biological processes?
+* And how do you use mathematics to create these accurate models?

 ## Table of Contents
 1. [Introduction](#introduction)